Psynosaur/Jetson-SecVision/README.md

  - Detect persons other than family members
  - Notify if persons detected
+ - Monitor notifications
+   - Web UI
- - Use a react native app to monitor notifications
+   - React Native app for push notifications
  - Still pictures will be taken only initially